 Oophorectomy vs. medication to induce menopause

 BRCA carriers are at increased risk for ovarian cancer.
-In women with estrogen receptor-positive breast cancer, treatment often involves injections to shut down the ovaries' production of estrogen.
+In young women with estrogen receptor-positive breast cancer, treatment sometimes involves injections to shut down the ovaries' production of estrogen.
 For BRCA carriers who are at increased risk for ovarian cancer, another option may be oophorectomy, which removes the ovaries to lower the risk for ovarian cancer.
-Further, oophorectomy has also been shown to lower the risk for primary breast cancers in BRCA carriers who do not have bilateral mastectomies.
+Oophorectomy has also been shown to lower the risk for new breast cancers in BRCA carriers who have not have bilateral mastectomies.

 Tamoxifen, aromatase inhibitors or other hormonal therapies